steambird1/mindustry-c/README.md

 ## Notice

-Following functions **rely on** memory allocation:
+1. Following functions **rely on** memory allocation:

 - Any `volatile` variable
 - Any variable that has address (`&var`)
-- Any `struct` or `union`
 - Any array (If you don't want to use memory but still want arrays, refer to *pseudo list's* documents to look for possible alternatives.)
 - Any recursive function

-If functions aren't called recursively, they does not take up memory space.
+2. If functions aren't called recursively, they does not take up memory space.

-A pointer takes up 2 units of spaces, respectively storing the memory cell and address of the element it points to.
+3. A pointer takes up 2 units of spaces, respectively storing the memory cell and address of the element it points to.

+4. A union type takes up **the same** space and time (when copying) if stored **in register**.

 Using heap memory might be costly.
 Avoid declaring memory-demanding variables (listed above) in non-main functions (place them in global scope instead).
 It is also **strongly** recommended to prevent using recursive functions.
 They are supported but unstable and costly as the compiler is unsure about every variable's state.